unspecifier/quizzler/src/markdown/nha-baseline.md

 Which of the following actions should a billing and coding specialist take when submitting a claim to Medicaid for a patient who has primary and secondary insurance coverage?

-- ✅ Attach the remittance advice from the primary insurance along with the Medicaid claim.value="correct" />
+- ✅ Attach the remittance advice from the primary insurance along with the Medicaid claim.
 - Submit the claim and Medicaid remittance advice to the secondary insurance.
 - Attach the remittance advice from the patient's most recent visit to confirm Medicaid eligibility.
 - Submit both claims simultaneously and then review the remittance advice from both to determine which one provided more coverage.